tutujnr/tutujnr/README.md

 👨‍💻 I'm proficient in Python, Databases(MySQL and MongoDB), and various web development tools.

-🤝 I'm open to collaborations and discussions on projects related to .
+🤝 I'm open to collaborations and discussions on projects related to web development.

 📈 My goal is to make Development accessible and impactful for everyone.